transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 >
 </iframe>

-# Getting Awesome: Data & Metadata Management
+# Data & Metadata Management Module
 After you've learnt how the Sense chat interface works, it's time to figure out how to get Sense connected to some data.
 In this section, we explain how the [**Super Users**](#super-user) within your Agency can use Sense to connect to databases and enable file uploads, via a backend data and metadata management panel. (**Note**: only [**Super Users**](#super-user) will have access to this module.)

 We have adopted [Metabase](https://www.metabase.com/learn/), an open source data management and business intelligence solution.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful Metabase team.